Kathleen Higgins

-Kathleen Marie Higgins (born 1954) is an American Professor of Philosophy at the University of Texas at Austin where she has been teaching for over thirty years.
+Kathleen Marie Higgins (born 1954) is an American professor of philosophy at the University of Texas at Austin where she has been teaching for over thirty years.
 She specializes in aesthetics, philosophy of music, nineteenth and twentieth-century continental philosophy, and philosophy of emotion.

 Education and career

-Higgins earned her B.A. in music from the University of Missouri–Kansas City and completed her graduate work in philosophy at Yale University, receiving her M.A., M.Phil, and Ph.D.
+Higgins earned her B.A. in music from the University of Missouri–Kansas City and completed her graduate work in philosophy at Yale University, receiving her M.A., M.Phil, and PhD.
 Professor Higgins has taught at the University of California, Riverside, and she is a regular visiting professor at the University of Auckland.
 She has held appointments as Resident Scholar at the Rockefeller Foundation's Bellagio Study and Conference Center (1993), and as a Visiting Fellow of the Australian National University Philosophy Department and the Canberra School of Music (1997), and also of the Faculty of Psychology and Educational Sciences of KU Leuven (2013).
 She received an Alumni Achievement Award from the Conservatory of Music at the University of Missouri–Kansas City (1999).

 Philosophical work

 Her work deals with the philosophy of Friedrich Nietzsche, the ethical aspects of music, musical universality, and the emotion of grief.
 She has published over fifty articles on these topics as well as on beauty, kitsch, virtue, feminism, marketing environmentalism, Indian aesthetics, Chinese philosophy, musical emotion, synesthesia, television, death, and the philosophies of nineteenth-century philosopher Arthur Schopenhauer and contemporary philosophers Arthur C. Danto and her late husband Robert C. Solomon.

 Her books have been translated into 10 languages: Chinese, Dutch, German, Japanese, Korean, Persian, Polish, Portuguese, Slovenian, and Spanish.

-She taught a course for The Great Courses, alongside her late husband, entitled Will to Power: The Philosophy of Friedrich Nietzsche (1999).
+She taught a course for The Great Courses, alongside her late husband Robert C. Solomon, entitled Will to Power: The Philosophy of Friedrich Nietzsche (1999).
 She also taught a course named World Philosophy (2001).
-This course is no longer available through The Great Courses, but all the lectures can be found on YouTube.